 Elina Avanessova Day has received her graduate degree in Linguistics from Kursk State University in Russia as well as a B.A. in Economics from Moscow State Finance and Economics Institute.
 Elina provides administrative, budgetary and organizational support for CEUCE staff, our partners, guests, faculty and students.
 She has been a valuable asset to the CEUCE since November of 2011.

 Sanam Yakhshibaeva is a CU Boulder senior majoring in International Relations and Peace.
 She was formerly the Vice-President of the Outgoing Exchange Programme for AIESEC Colorado.
 Sanam competed at the 2013 Model EU Conference representing Germany for CEUCE and also spent a semester abroad in Australia where she studied Complex Peace Operations.
 Born and raised in Dushanbe, Tajikistan, she speaks Russian, Tajik, and English.

 Keren Megory-Cohen is a sophomore currently pursuing her B.A. in Neuroscience and minor in Technology, Arts & Media with a focus in Web Development at the University of Colorado Boulder as well as her minor in Hebrew & Israel Studies.
 Originally from Givat Ela, Israel, she holds dual-citizenship in both Israel and the United States and speaks Hebrew as her second language.
-Keren plans to study abroad next year in Spain or Italy to expand her international experiences and knowledge.
+Keren plans to study abroad next year in London to expand her international experiences and knowledge.